 It’s a monumentally tenuous relationship in this day and age.
 The environment is what both sustains us and inspires us.
 In the mountains our natural surroundings are visibly alive, full of inspiration and danger, beauty and catastrophe.
 We explore everything from animals to geology, the weather to wilderness.

 Patrick Lucas is the founder of British Columbia’s Aboriginal Youth Mountain Bike Program.
-In this article he describes how mountain biking has impacted the Simpcw First Nation, the People of the Thompson River.
+In this article he describes creating the unique mountain bike adventure park that’s now located just west of the town of Hope.

 Washington state curbs development of Atlantic salmon farms but British Columbia continues to play along in the face of First Nations defiance.
 This is why.

 Along the fertile banks of the Fraser River, kids are learning society’s rite to grow at Delta’s Farm Roots Mini School.